 Aaron F. Adams is a partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Adams is Co-Chair of Gibson Dunn’s Global Finance Practice Group.
 He represents borrowers and lenders in connection with senior credit facilities, note offerings, mezzanine financings, asset-based financings and other banking and credit matters.

-Mr. Adams is ranked nationally as a leading Banking & Finance lawyer by Chambers USA: America’s Leading Lawyers for Business and Chambers Global: The World’s Leading Lawyers for Business.
+Mr. Adams is ranked nationally as a leading Banking & Finance lawyer by Chambers USA: America’s Leading Lawyers for Business and Chambers Global: The World’s Leading Lawyers for Business and has also been recognized by IFLR1000.
 Chambers notes that Mr. Adams is “top-notch,” “is on top of all the latest developments in the market, and is focused, diligent and inspires confidence,” and adds that “he works incredibly well with management teams in explaining complex debt structuring issues.”

 Mr. Adams earned his Juris Doctor in 2000 from the Boston University School of Law, where he was a member of the Boston University Law Review.
 He received a Master of Arts degree from The University of Chicago in 1996 and a Bachelor of Arts degree in Philosophy with honors from Swarthmore College in 1994.
 Prior to joining Gibson Dunn, Mr. Adams was an associate in the New York office of Cravath, Swaine & Moore from 2000 to 2006.

 Mr. Adams is admitted to practice in the State of New York.

 - L Catterton: Representation of L Catterton in connection with numerous portfolio company financings, including acquisition financings for Clear Choice Dental Holdings, Ferrara Candy, John Hardy, Noodles & Company, Patient Point and Uncle Julio’s.